SLiSeS: Subsampled Line Search Spectral Gradient Method for Finite Sums: The SLiSeS Framework

-{At step S1 we compute the subsample used to form the gradient estimator at Step S2.
-This subsample is of size $S$ which is assumed to be significantly smaller than $N$ so that the mini-batch approach is employed at each iteration.
-Step S1 indicates that we keep the same subsample for $m$ iterations.
-After every $m $ iterations, a new subsample is chosen.
-One of the main ingredients of the proposed algorithm is the spectral coefficient.
-At Step S3 of Algorithm 1 we calculate the coefficient $c_k$.
-It is based on the spectral coefficient formula at the iterations where the subsample is not changed.
-On the contrary, after every $m$ iterations - when a new subsample $\N_k$ is introduced, $c_k$ is set to $1/\|g_k\|$, except for the case $m=1$.
-In this latter case the subsample is changed at each iteration and we use the Spectral BB step length.
-This way the method reduces to a stochastic gradient method with BB choice of the steplength similar to one considered in \cite{bkm}.
-Furthermore, scaling with the gradient norm is relevant from practical point of view, while it is not crucial in the analysis and some other choices are feasible too, such as $c_k=1$ for instance.
-The reasoning behind occasional avoiding spectral coefficient comes from the fact that we allow the subsample size $S$ to be arbitrary small and thus the noise can be to ``loud" to allow the spectral coefficient to bring some useful information on the spectrum of the Hessian if applied on different estimator functions.
-Hence, we let the $c_k$ go through the spectrum of the approximate Hessian only when the subsample is not changed, hoping that it will represent well its full sample counterpart.
+Furthermore, scaling with the gradient norm is relevant from practical point of view, while it is not crucial in the analysis and some other choices are feasible too, such as $c_k=1$ for instance. { Occasional avoidance of the spectral coefficient is due to the fact that we let the subsample size $S$ to be arbitrary small and thus the noise can be rather large.
+In that case the spectral coefficient might not offer any useful information on the spectrum of the Hessian as it would be computed on different estimator functions.} Hence, we let the $c_k$ go through the spectrum of the approximate Hessian only when the subsample is not changed, hoping that it will represent well its full sample counterpart.
 However, this may still provide some poor approximations given that we have a mini-batch instead of growing batch procedure.
 Moreover, we also aim to solve nonconvex problems which can yield negative values of the spectral coefficients as well.
 Therefore, in step S4, we ``tame" the coefficient $c_k$ by projecting it on some positive, arbitrary large interval $[\gamma_{min}, \gamma_{max}]$ and by dividing it by $k$.
 Numerical experiments show that this strategy is beneficial since otherwise the algorithm exhibits erratic behavior.
 After determining the coefficient $\gamma_k$, we scale the negative gradient to obtain the search direction and use the line search procedure as described in Algorithm 2.